llpeterson/foundation/architecture.md

 programmers are free to define new channel abstractions or applications that run on top of any of the existing protocols.

-Second, if you look closely at the protocol graph in the [Figure 7](#internet1), you will notice an hourglass shape—wide at the top, narrow in the middle, and wide at the bottom.
+Second, if you look closely at the protocol graph in [Figure 7](#internet1), you will notice an hourglass shape—wide at the top, narrow in the middle, and wide at the bottom.
 This shape actually reflects the central philosophy of the architecture.
 That is, IP